vmpyre/solana-handbook/docs/handbook/chapter4/index.md

-# TODO update with rest of the index pages

 # Solana Program Library

 The **Solana Program Library (SPL)** is a collection of on-chain programs.
 These programs facilitate tasks like **creation** and **management** of tokens and more.